leolani/cltl-chatbots/README.md

 ```
 Select kernel venv for each notebook

+## Troubling shooting
+The code has been developed and tested on Mac OS and Linux.
+Some issues may arise when installing and running on Windows 10.
+You can consult the trouble shooting document for solutions: [TROUBLESHOOTING.md]<TROUBLESHOOTING.md>

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.